 This is my most spacious comfort zone where I do most of my intellectual heavy lifting.
 I have all the tools I need to create anything I can imagine in this space.
-If I want to produce, write, record, mix and master a song, I do it here.
+If I want to produce, write, record, mix, and master a song, I do it here.
 If I want to create an animation, edit a video, practice photography, I do it here.
 If I want to do nothing but zone out, I do it here.

-Obviously, this is the place where I recharge my battery after being beat down by a gang of questions, and being challenged with a heavy dose of problems to solve outside the comfy confines of my insular comfort zone.
+Obviously, this is the place where I recharge my battery after being beaten down by a gang of questions, and being challenged with a heavy dose of problems to solve outside the comfy confines of my insular comfort zone.